A topic from the subject of Synthesis in Chemistry.

 Part 1: Electrolysis (Copper Deposition)

-1. Connect the negative terminal of one battery to one copper electrode and the positive terminal to the other copper electrode.
+1. Connect the negative terminal of one battery to one copper electrode (cathode) and the positive terminal to the other copper electrode (anode) using connecting wires.

-2. Suspend the copper electrodes in a beaker filled with salt water, making sure they are not touching each other.
+2. Suspend the copper electrodes in a beaker filled with salt water, ensuring they do not touch each other.
+The electrodes should be fully submerged.

 Part 2: Galvanic Cell (Lemon Battery)

-1. Insert one nail into a lemon.
-Insert the other nail into a different lemon.
+1. Insert one nail (electrode 1) into one lemon.
+Insert the other nail (electrode 2) into a second lemon.

-2. Connect the nails to the terminals of a voltmeter.
+2. Connect a wire from each nail to the terminals of a voltmeter.

-* The voltmeter measures the potential difference between the two electrodes in the galvanic cell.
+The voltmeter measures the potential difference (voltage) between the two electrodes in a galvanic cell.

 Significance: